Brooks PureCadence 4 Review Facts

 The Traction on the PureCadence 4 is fairly decent, but certainly not a highlighted feature.
 Most of the PureCadence 4’s traction is made from the durable rubber compound used on the outsole.
 While protecting the sneaker from surface friction, the blown rubber outsole offers the runner enhanced surface control by sticking onto the ground.
 Keep in mind, this is only applicable when the Brooks PureCadence 4 is on the road surface.
 Surprisingly, this shoe holds up well on slippery surfaces.
 Reviewers have claimed that the previous two versions haven’t done well on wet surfaces, so it seems as though Brooks has improved that part of the shoe’s performance.

 Brooks uses the Toe Flex design that dons a split toe which endorses forefoot flexibility and isolates the big toe.
 This unique feature forces engagement of the big toe; increasing the power of each step and allowing the foot to move in its natural motion.
 The PureCadence 4 also has Omega Flex Grooves that encourage midsole flexibility without taking away any comfort elements.
-Runners will certainly notice their toe-off benefit, because the foot bends the most at that part.
+Runners will certainly notice their toe-off benefit because the foot bends the most at that part.
 The Brooks PureCadence 4 is naturally curved, so it won’t take much effort to run naturally and bend your feet throughout each strike.

 The feature that makes this shoe a much more stable running shoe is the Nav band.
 The PureCadence 4 makes the Nav band evident, as it holds down the tongue and the midfoot so that the feet don’t move around while running.
 This feature keeps the runner balanced and acts almost like a belt.
 The Nav belt does not forget the arch when securing the foot, as it lifts the upper fabric in order to do so.
-When it comes to the sole, the PureCadence 4 can improve in stability.
+When it comes to the sole, the PureCadence 4 can improve to stability.
 Some testers have said that the medial support has decreased in comparison to the PureCadence 3, which is detrimental to the shoe’s stability.
 The mesh material in the upper also provides a form of stability.
 By hugging onto the foot and easily stretching, the foot feels more secure.
 There is also a soft plush material around the heel cup.
 This material holds the heel in place and prevents slippage.